-- 2.5.2.3 The region has an ageing population; 20-24% in the five local authority areas are aged 65+, compared to 18% in Scotland. - 2.5.2.4 People in the region can be access-deprived.
+2.5.2.3 The region has an ageing population; 20-24% in the five local authority areas are aged 65+, compared to 18% in Scotland.

-This adversely affects their ability to participate in everyday life, including education, employment, shopping, health care, and social and cultural activities.
+2.5.2.4 People in the regioncan be access-deprived.This adversely affects their ability to participate in everyday life, including education, employment, shopping, health care, and social and cultural activities.

 2.5.2.5 The groups particularly likely to be affected include younger people.
-Highlands and Islands Enterprise's Young People and the Highlands and Islands: Attitudes and Aspirations Research identified issues associated

-- with transport availability and costs.
+Highlands and Islands Enterprise's Young People and the Highlands and Islands: Attitudes and Aspirations Research identified issues associated with transport availability and costs.
 In particular, public transport timetables are a frustration for young people, including integration between different services and modes.
-Many young people find it easier to travel to other parts of Scotland than to elsewhere in the region. - 2.5.2.6 Other groups likely to be affected by access deprivation are people: - Who are older and looking to maintain their independence. - · With a disability. - Living in communities with limited or no public transport or community transport provision. - 2.5.2.7 In terms of health across the region there are large variations between areas, especially in terms of mainland and island.
+Many young people find it easier to travel to other parts of Scotland than to elsewhere in the region.

+- 2.5.2.6 Other groups likely to be affected by access deprivation are people: - Who are older and looking to maintain their independence. - With a disability. - Living in communities with limited or no public transport or community transport provision. - 2.5.2.7 In terms of health across the region there are large variations between areas, especially in terms of mainland and island.
 Rural patients experience of health care differs from that of urban patients in that they often must travel long distances to receive care.
-Although the pattern of diseases is similar in urban and rural areas, differences do - · Higher suicide rates. - Higher incidences of alcohol related disease. - Higher numbers of accidents: on roads, through climbing, farming, diving and fishing. - Palliative care workload is proportionally higher. - Seasonal fluctuation in population. - 2.5.2.8 Across the five HITRANS local authority areas between 18 and 24% of households do not have access to a vehicle: around 43.000 households in total.
+Although the pattern of diseases is similar in urban and rural areas, differences do exist2 - Higher suicide rates. - Higher incidences of alcohol related disease. - Higher numbers of accidents; on roads, in agriculture, through diving, fishing and climbing activities. - Palliative care workload is proportionally higher. - Seasonal fluctuation in population. - 2.5.2.8 Across the five HITRANS local authority areas between 18 and 24% of households do not have access to a vehicle; around 43,000 households in total.

-2.5.2.9 The result of access deprivation can be social isolation and loneliness with a consequent negative impact on health and wellbeing.
+- 2.5.2.9 The result of access deprivation can be social isolation and loneliness with a consequent negative impact on health and wellbeing. - 2.5.2.10 In September 2016, the Government launched a tenyear plan to improve travel access for disabled people.
+The Accessible Travel Framework sets out three key challenges: